Mason, OH (Sports Network) - Sizzling-hot Serena Williams and top seed

 14-time Grand Slam champ is seeking a fourth straight tournament title after

-posting wins at Wimbledon, Stanford and the Olympic Games in London.
+posting big wins at Wimbledon, Stanford and the London Olympic Games.

 Meanwhile, the Polish world No. 3 Agnieszka Radwanska, who was last month's

-Wimbledon runner-up to Williams, outlasted American wild card Sloane Stephens
+Wimbledon runner-up to Serena, outlasted American wild card Sloane Stephens

 6-1, 4-6, 6-4 on the hardcourts at the Lindner Family Tennis Center.